 Procedure to End a Lockdown

-- Oklahoma Christian University should outline procedures relating to ending the lock down process.
+- OC should outline procedures relating to ending the lockdown process.

 - An essential part of the lockdown procedure is the review and evaluation of the event and the lockdown process that occurred by those who participated in the incident.
 This may range from formal debriefings with students, faculty, staff and administrators as to how the process was carried out, as well as reports from campus/local police and others who responded to the incident.

-- Depending on the seriousness of the event that took place and if injuries or loss of life occurred, it may mean initiating counseling and trauma service for those involved in the event.
+- Depending on the seriousness of the event that took place and if injuries or loss of life occurred, it may mean initiating counseling and trauma services for those involved in the event.

 - Once a lockdown procedure is implemented at Oklahoma Christian University, it will be extremely important to initiate procedures that facilitate the ways and means to communicate with students, staff, faculty, the media, parents and others.

-- That is why it is extremely important to make sure that the universities lockdown procedures clearly address communication issues.
+- That is why it is extremely important to make sure that the university's lockdown procedures clearly address communication issues.

 - The communications plan should look at what needs to be in place before, during and after a lockdown procedure is implemented.
 This can include preparing key media lists, templates, voice mail and text messages before an event occurs.
 It also means making sure that the executive team members can be contacted and that the institution has identified an internal and external spokesperson.

 - Lockdown procedures should have a component that specifically outlines a process for dealing with the print and electronic media.
-This includes identifying that once local police are on the scene they are responsible to address the media with respect to the criminal incident and the police response to it.
+This includes identifying that once local police are on the scene they are responsible for addressing the media with respect to the criminal incident and the police response to it.